Friends, let’s talk about poorly-understood research that has the potential to turbocharge your reading outcomes:

 Eye-opening stuff, right?!?

 Cognitive science guru Daniel Willingham summarizes the same research in a video (skip to 5:25).
 He notes that this study has been repeatedly replicated with other subjects – from photocopy technology to the Vietnam War – with the same outcome.
+(In fact, he noted in a tweet thread that researchers have stopped trying to replicate this study because “the effect is known;” instead, they account for this significant effect in statistical analysis.)

 The upshot: background knowledge is key to reading comprehension.